-International Education and Development
+The Office of International Education and Development (OIED)

 OIED's experienced, professional staff works with students, faculty, and administrators in OIED’s four distinct units:

-- Education Abroad and Exchanges
+Education Abroad and Exchanges

-- International Development and Research
+International Development and Research

-- International Students and Scholars Services
+International Students and Scholars Services

-- Office of the U.S. Department of State Diplomat In Residence
+Office of the U.S. Department of State Diplomat in Residence

-This page was revised in March 2018
+This page was revised April 2020